Effects of Stress on the Body

 1. The Nervous System

-• Anxiety and Depression: Continuous stress increases the risk of mental health disorders.
+• Anxiety / Depression: Chronic stress increases the risk for these primary health concerns to happen.

 2. The Cardiovascular System

-• Irregular Heartbeat: Stress hormones can cause palpitations or an irregular heartbeat.
+• Stress and Irregular Heartbeat: Stress hormones can be responsible for palpitations or an irregular heartbeat.

 3. The Digestive System